georgevreilly/georgevreilly.github.io/content/blog/2023/08/07/BramMoolenaarRIP.rst

 Vim has been the thoroughly dominant flavor of ``vi`` for a number of years, but that wasn’t the case in the 90s.
-There were Elvis, vile, xvi, and other things I no longer remember.
+There were Elvis, vile, xvi, and other things I no longer recall.
 Bram built a better ``vi``
 and he built a solid community of developers and users.
 I never saw the toxic behavior that’s prevalent in some tech communities.